 Side inlet.
 Side inlet inline strainers offers a compelling time-saving convenience: users can service the strainer without removing it, in some cases while the equipment is in operation.

 Basket strainers.
 These are larger strainers constructed to remove particulates from high-volume processes where narrower strainers would cause backup.
 (Here’s a basket strainer “cheat sheet” compiled by SaniClean Strainers.)
 For liquids with a high solid content, it makes sense to choose a strainer with a greater basket area to allow for longer operation between cleaning.
+SaniClean is one of the top basket strainer manufacturers in the industry and can help find the right strainer for your business.

 While basket strainers solve many manufacturers’ needs for removing particulates alone, some products require filtration.
 To make it easy, companies can use back-up tube strainers fitted with an inserted filter.
 Look for a basket strainer with a machined flange on the perforated support basket that is counter bored so it can accept industry-standard filter bags.